 TALENT, CULTURE, AND THE NEW WORLD OF WORK

 How to Unleash and Sustain Fierce Execution and Nonstop Innovation

 Business today is about distinctive competitive strategies, game-changing technologies, and creative social media and marketing.
 But the most successful organizations, those built on fierce execution and nonstop innovation, work as distinctively as they compete.
 The first question great organizations can answer is: What separates us from our rivals in the marketplace?
 But the next question is: What holds us together as colleagues in the workplace?
 In an era of brash ideas and disruptive business models, organizations that create the most extraordinary value are the ones that generate the most widely shared sense of commitment, connection, and compassion among colleagues.
-Whether you’re in a fast-moving technology field or a more traditional, slow-to-change industry, your organization can’t be exceptional in the marketplace unless it creates something exceptional in the workplace.
-In this strategic and deeply human talk, Bill Taylor draws on his access to some of the world’s most high-performing and creative workplaces to explore how organizations can unleash and sustain a culture of fierce execution and nonstop innovation.
-His ideas, lessons, diagnostics, and case studies are a pragmatic guide and cutting-edge agenda for recruiting, evaluating, organizing, and retaining talent.
+Whether you’re in a fast-moving digital field or a more traditional, slow-to-change industry, your organization can’t be exceptional unless it embraces cutting-edge technologies and also puts a sense of humanity back into the business.
+Bill’s reveals how some of the world’s most high-performing and creative workplaces engage their people to unleash and sustain a culture of fierce execution and nonstop innovation.
+The lessons and case studies are a cutting-edge agenda for recruiting, evaluating, organizing, and retaining talent.